imhefizh/BackEnd-Web-Lab/README.md

 ## Apps

-Commonly it is a fully functional app that would have API, or etc, taken from DevProjects.
+Commonly it is a fully functional app that would have API, or etc, taken from DevProjects and Roadmap.sh.
 Here's the list of the apps:

 1. [Web Scraper to Get News Article Content]() [Python]